Striking a chord with customers

 “I had always wanted to work in the music business, I was very passionate about it.
 When I left school, I fell on my feet and was able to join a record company.
 Originally, I had been invited to interview for a position in the company’s TV department but accidentally ended up walking into the wrong room, and walked out with an entirely different job.”

 “In the 80s I had a brand that supplied major supermarkets and retailers with vinyl records.
-In the 90s, we moved to brick and mortar stores occupying concession spaces: those were like forerunners of Amazon Marketplace.”
+In the 90s, we moved to brick and mortar stores occupying concession spaces: those were like forerunners of selling on Amazon.”

 Brad fondly explains how working in the entertainment field has afforded so many incredible moments: “I’ve had dinner with Michael Jackson, met Bruce Springsteen, sat next to Debbie Harry and chatted to Bing Crosby,” he says.
 “My job has allowed me to travel, get to know great artists and, most importantly, given me a connection to music.
 It’s a part of my very essence.
 It has certainly been a special journey.”